 Trainee teachers with SpLD may find the support document useful to assist their preparation for school placements.

-Plymouth University Guidance notes to assist disabled students placements
+University of Plymouth Guidance notes to assist disabled students placements

 Inclusive laboratory practice